eloicampagne/graphtoolbox/README.md

 | 🔴 | **17** | **26.2 %** |
 | ⚪️ | **13** | **20.0 %** |
 | **Total Tested** | **65** | **100%** |

+If you spot a missing convolution, find an incompatibility, or want to help extend support, contributions are warmly welcomed!
+Feel free to open an issue or submit a PR so we can improve these results.

 ## Installation